Wave offers US businesses tax filing with Block Advisors, a part of H&R Block. This allows you to file your taxes using your accounting data in Wave.

 What do I have to do to file by myself?
-What if I don’t know anything about taxes?

-Once you’ve chosen a tax filing option and created your account with Block, you’ll start your taxes with a series of personal questions to determine things like your filing status.
+Once you’ve created your account with Block Advisors, you’ll start your taxes with some personal questions to determine things like your filing status.
 Next, you’ll be brought to the small business portion of your tax return.
-Here, you need to verify that your business information is correct by following a series of interview questions, and filling in any missing information about your business.
+Here, you need to verify that your business information is correct by following a series of questions, and filling in any missing information about your business.

 Not sure about a step, form, or tax situation?
 Just ask!
-With Online Assist, you get unlimited, live help from tax experts in the "file by yourself" option.
+With Online Assist, you get unlimited, live help from tax experts in the file by yourself option.

 What data is sent from Wave to Block Advisors?

-Wave will send cash basis P&L numbers to Block Advisors.
+Wave will send cash basis Profit & Loss numbers to Block Advisors.
 This is the most common tax filing method for small businesses.
-You can check your prior year Schedule C to confirm whether you file this way: look for question "F: Accounting Method" at the top of page 1 of your Schedule C; if the box next to "(1) Cash" is checked, you're good to go!
+You can check your prior year Schedule C to confirm whether you file this way. look for question F: Accounting Method at the top of page 1 of your Schedule C; if the box next to (1) Cash is checked, you're good to go!

-If you have not yet reconciled your accounts when you start your taxes with Block Advisors, you will not receive any additional prompts asking you to do so.
+If you have not reconciled your accounts when you start your taxes with Block Advisors, you will not receive any additional prompts asking you to do so.

 We strongly recommend that you reconcile your accounts in Wave before sending the information to Block Advisors to ensure your numbers are accurate.
 However, it is possible to file with Block Advisors without reconciling your accounts.